Advance Your Career with Florida State

-Social workers directly impact individuals and their communities.
-FSU graduates have pursued careers in the following:
+Social workers make a meaningful impact on individuals and communities.
+Our online Master of Social Work (MSW) creates career-ready graduates through virtual classroom learning and field experiences.
+Past FSU graduates have pursued careers in the following:

 - Private practice